 The German army had not escaped unscathed.
-Though not so severe as French casualties, German units had also suffered heavy losses; and early in the campaign General von Moltke, Chief of the German General Staff, weakened his offensive thrust by transferring two Army corps (about 80,000 men) to the Eastern Front to help counter a Russian incursion into Prussia.
+Though theirs were not so severe as French casualties, German units had also suffered heavy losses; and early in the campaign General von Moltke, Chief of the German General Staff, weakened his offensive thrust by transferring two Army corps (about 80,000 men) to the Eastern Front to help counter a Russian incursion into Prussia.
 Adding to their problems, German supply lines were lengthening while those of the French compressed.

 ON THE EVE OF THE MARNE

-Taking advantage of his interior lines, Marshal Joffre began transferring units from the right to the left.
+Taking advantage of his interior lines, Marshal Joffre began transferring units from the right to his left.
 Two new armies were formed, the Sixth Army on the extreme left, and the Ninth Army between the Fourth and the Fifth.
 By thinning out his First and Second Armies and calling up more reserves, Joffre had reversed the numerical imbalance on his left flank.

 On September 3 the four armies of the advancing German right wing stretched along a line from Verdun to Amiens.
 Their First Army was within 30 miles of Paris, and on that day the French government announced its relocation to Bordeaux.
 The BEF had retreated so far south that they were virtually out of the fight.
 The situation appeared desperate.
 At this critical moment, a French reconnaissance flight revealed that the German First Army had started an eastward wheel north of Paris in an apparent effort to trap and destroy the French Fifth Army.
 When Marshal Joffre saw that the German First Army was turning east, he realized that the enemy’s own right flank was exposed.
-It was time for a counterstrike.
+It was time for a counterstroke.

 French and British troops on the left were exhausted by their long retreat in the blazing August heat, but the German’s were just as tired by seemingly endless marches in pursuit.
 Though they had been badly defeated all up and down the line, the French infantry was beginning to improve its tactics.
 There is no military school like combat, and French officers and men had experienced graduate level instruction from some true professionals.
 The Allies were tired of retreating and reacted positively when the French commander-in-chief gave orders to turn and fight.
 On the eve of battle, Marshall Joffre issued the following communique to his troops: